Tacarcuna wood quail: Description

 The Tacarcuna wood quail is 22 to 28 cm long.
 Males are estimated to weigh 264 g and females 258 g.
 Males' crown and throat are black and the supercilium, lores, and chin are white.
 The sides and back of the neck are cinnamon.
 The back and rump are olive brown with black vermiculation and the breast and belly are chestnut speckled with white.
 Females are similar but their underparts are more tawny brown.
 Juveniles are similar to the female but the white of the chin is smaller and the black of the throat broader.

 Distribution and habitat

 The Tacarcuna wood quail is found along the Tacarcuna Ridge in Panama's Darién Province and Colombia's Chocó Department.
 It inhabits the floor of the subtropical forest at elevations between 1050 and 1450 m.

 Behavior

 Feeding

 No information about the Tacarcuna wood quail's foraging behavior or diet has been published.

 Breeding

 A juvenile Tacarcuna wood quail was collected in early June but no other information about the species' breeding phenology has been published.

 Vocalization

 The Tacarcuna wood quail's vocalizations are poorly known.

 Status

-The IUCN originally assessed the Tacarcuna wood quail as Near Threatened but has rated it Vulnerable since 2000.
-"The very small range of this species renders it susceptible to stochastic events and human activities".
+The IUCN originally assessed the Tacarcuna wood quail as Near Threatened, and as Vulnerable between 2000–2021.
+Currently, it is assessed as Least Concern because, while it has a small population and range – 490 km2 – the population appears to be stable.